abusenius/insaned/README.md

 It should work with all backends that expose buttons as "Sensors".
 The daemon reads the value of all sensors every N milliseconds (default: 500) and starts an event handler script named by the sensor name.
 Polling does not result in a noticeable CPU load, but produces some I/O load.
 Therefore, it might not be a good idea to run this daemon on a laptop, since it will probably prevent USB bus from entering a low power mode or even keep the laptop awake (not tested yet).

-Currently, insaned was only tested on Gentoo Linux with sane-backends-1.0.24 and a Canon LiDE 210 flatbed scanner (genesys backend, USB ID 04a9:190a).
+Currently, insaned was tested on:
+* Gentoo Linux with sane-backends-1.0.24 and a Canon LiDE 210 flatbed scanner (genesys backend, USB ID 04a9:190a)
+* Raspberry Pi with HP Scanjet 2400c (thanks to GaryA)

 Why